iknsa/django-angular-docker/README.rst

     * https://console.developers.google.com/apis/dashboard
 5. Display the 100 emails
 6. Allow to logout
-6. Allow to logback in
+7. Allow to logback in

-You will provide the source code of your app so that it can be tested
+You will provide the source code of your app so that it can be tested.